 With the rise in requests for ESA letters of support across the nation, there have also been increased incidences of inappropriate referrals.
 This has resulted in greater pushback from local housing authorities and state regulatory agencies who are requesting higher levels of accountability from practitioners.
 Alongside this, there have been instances of practitioners’ expertise in making such evaluations being called into question by state regulatory agencies.
 Moreover, putting the therapist in the role of an evaluator runs the risk of interfering with the therapeutic process.

-In light of this developing professional and regulatory guidance, CSU Health Network no longer provides letters of support and referral for students seeking to make use of ESAs and Psychiatric Service Dogs.
+In light of this professional and regulatory guidance, CSU Health Network does not provide letters of support and referral for students seeking to make use of ESAs and Psychiatric Service Dogs.

 We recommend that students seeking a letter of support and referral for an ESA or Psychiatric Service Dog seek a disability evaluation from a provider (home provider, forensic psychologist, or forensic psychiatrist) with the recommended training and experience.